-- WooCommerce plugin – this adds the core e-commerce functionality and is 100% free of charge.
+- WooCommerce plugin – this adds the core e-commerce functionality to WordPress and is also free.

 - Any further plugins you choose to add extra functionality.

-- Web hosting – ongoing cost – there are many web hosts for various price ranges.
+- Web hosting (Ongoing cost) – There are many web hosts for various price ranges.
 We offer premium WordPress hosting which is perfect for WooCommerce websites.
 If you’re outside of Europe, we recommend signing up direct with WP Engine.
-It’s important to choose an optimised WordPress host because it will ensure your website loads quickly, is reliable and you won’t lose sales due to downtime etc. It also comes with extra features such as backups with one-click restores, and free staging sites.
+It’s important to choose an optimized WordPress host because it will ensure your website loads quickly, is reliable and you won’t lose sales due to downtime etc. It also comes with extra features such as backups with one-click restores, and free staging sites.
 Scrimping on a hosting is a false economy.

-- Payment gateway fees – if your customers will be paying for their ‘build your own’ products online, then you will need a payment gateway.
-They’ll take a percentage of your website income as fees.
-PayPal is the easiest payment option to set up and charges are a few %.
+- Payment gateway fees If your customers will be paying for their ‘build your own’ products online, then you will need a payment gateway.
+This will take a percentage of each sale in fees.
+PayPal is the easiest payment option to set up and charges are just a few per cent.
 If you will be receiving a lot of online orders then I’d recommend a provider with cheaper fees such as Stripe.